cguentherTUChemnitz/varpro/README.md

 or impossible to accommodate using only the [`SeparableModelBuilder`](https://docs.rs/varpro/latest/varpro/model/builder/struct.SeparableModelBuilder.html).
 The builder was created for ease of use _and_ performance, but it has some limitations by design.

-## Minimum Supported Rust Version (MSRV)
+## Note on Minimum Supported Rust Version (MSRV)

-The minimum supported Rust version is `1.75.0`.
-Note, that running the tests and benchmarks might require a more recent version of the compiler.
+Running the tests and benchmarks might require a more recent version of the compiler than indicated by the MSRV.
 Testing and benchmarking is always performed with the most recent `stable` version of Rust at the time of publishing.

 ## Acknowledgements